Which Type of Real Estate Property Deed do I Need?

 What most homeowners do not know — there are many types of deeds, and their levels of protection vary.
 Before getting into that explanation, though, let’s take a step back and compare a deed with a title.

 Defining a deed vs. title

 If a deed is the document outlining who the property owner is, then what is the title?
 Great question.
 Most people think the title is the legal form when actually the title is more of a concept — it’s the legal way of “saying” who is the property owner.
 In real estate language, when buying a home, you are getting a deed and taking the title of the new property.
 This happens through a title search, to ensure there are no liens against the home before you take on ownership.

-Did you know title searches are even required during a mortgage refinance?
-Check out this article to learn more about title search and title insurance.
+Title searches are required for refinancing also.
+Learn more about title search and title insurance.

 Five most common types of deeds